 public transport within Northern Ireland.

-Free Travel Pass holders wishing to avail of the All Ireland Free Travel
+Free Travel cardholders wishing to avail of the All Ireland Free Travel

-scheme within Northern Ireland must first obtain a Senior SmartPass card.
-To
+scheme within Northern Ireland must first get a Senior SmartPass card.
+To get a

-get a Senior SmartPass card you must fill in an application form (FTNI1).
-(It
+Senior SmartPass card you must fill in an application form (FTNI1).
+(It is

-is not possible to get this form online, to get a form you
+not possible to get this form online, to get a form you must

 The application form must be filled in with black ink only